 He explained it would be bumper-to-bumper traffic in the morning.

 By 3 am, however, Simon and I were starting to hallucinate.
-We pulled over in the first rest station once we crossed into North Carolina.
+We pulled over at the first rest station once we crossed into North Carolina.
 We slept for two hours in the parking lot.
 I didn’t think I’d be able to fall asleep but we were both out within minutes of pulling over.

 By 6:30 am we made it to my brother’s house in Raleigh, North Carolina.

 Britican is in the best possible place we could put her.
 She has friends keeping an eye on her.
 And most importantly, Simon, Sienna, and I are out of the storm’s path.

 Throughout this whole ordeal the support, kind words, and offers for places to stay have been amazing.
 Thankfully I had an Internet connection while traveling up the river.
 Even though I was scared out of my wits it was so nice to feel connected with people that care.
 We received messages on FaceBook, and through my email, and many people text and called to offer help.

 Interestingly, at one point on our motor up the Cooper River, I put my head around the spray hood, smelled the fresh air, and felt peaceful.

-For a split second, I fell in love with the boat, the river, the lifestyle of living on a boat.
+For a split second, I fell in love with the boat, the river, and the lifestyle of living on a boat.

 There’s a story that has stuck with me for years.
 I think it’s a Buddhist story/meditation.
-At one point in the tale a person is handing on a branch over a cliff.
+At one point in the tale, a person is hanging on a branch over a cliff.
 There’s no way up and below the person are tigers ready to eat the person.
 Facing imminent death, instead of freaking out, this person notices some beautiful juicy red strawberries.
 Seeing the berries, he takes them and eats them remarking about how amazing they are.

 I couldn’t grasp the message in this story when I was younger.
 For some reason, it hit home as we traveled up the river and I caught a glimpse of being in the now and appreciating that now.